rlvoyer/rlvoyer.github.io/content/open_data_and_search_relevance.md

 Date: 2015-10-27
 Tags: software engineering, information retrieval, search, open data

-At Socrata, we are building the next generation of technology to democratize government data.
-Our platform serves government agencies of all shapes and sizes, enabling them to be more transparent, more accountable, and more data-driven than ever before.
+At Socrata, we have built a platform that enables government agencies of all shapes and sizes to be more transparent, more accountable, and more data-driven than ever before.
 One of the interesting byproducts of the continued adoption of our platform is a constantly evolving network of open data publishers.
 When you have all of the world's open data within the same platform, interesting opportunities for cross-dataset insights and connectivity become possible.

-The Analytics and Machine Learning team at Socrata has been busy building out some of the software that will allow us to begin to surface this network to our users.
+My team at has been busy building out some of the software that will allow us to begin to surface this network to our users.
 Our first product offering along these lines is the search engine powering the
 [Open Data Network](http://www.opendatanetwork.com).
-As it happens, it is also the same search technology that backs our version 2 catalog search interfact, which our customers interact with regularly when they visit their Socrata site's browse endpoint (eg.
+As it happens, it is also the same system that backs our version 2 catalog search interface, which our customers interact with regularly when they visit their Socrata site's browse endpoint (eg.
 [data.seattle.gov/browse](http://data.seattle.gov/browse)) to update, analyze, and visualize their data.

-We have been making significant investments to improve this core piece of technology both in terms of performance as well as accuracy and relevance.
-In this blog post, I will discuss how at Socrata we use crowdsourcing to collect relevance judgments to measure the quality of the search results in our catalog search system.
+We have spent some time recently trying to improve this core piece of technology both in terms of performance as well as accuracy and relevance.
+In this blog post, I will discuss how we use crowdsourcing to collect relevance judgments to measure the quality of the search results in our catalog search system.
 The high-level steps are as follows: